-The writing in the disciplines model enshrined in our program's full name is founded on one central premise: writing expertise cannot be fully separated from disciplinary knowledge.
+The writing in the disciplines model enshrined in our program's full name, Cornell's John S. Knight Institute for Writing in the Disciplines, is founded on one central premise: writing expertise cannot be fully separated from disciplinary knowledge.
 When one writes in the university one writes for an audience, on an occasion, within a context.
 Whether a piece of writing is produced for a class or for presentation or publication, context, occasion, and audience are determined by the practices and conventions of an academic field.

 The small staff of the Knight Institute teaches only a handful of courses.
-The vast majority of the more than three hundred first year writing seminars offered at Cornell every year are taught by faculty and graduate students in approximately thirty departments.
-All of the forty WIM courses offered each year are taught by faculty in approximately twenty departments, with significant roles played by graduate TAs.
-The Institute funds TA packages for graduate instructors of first year writing and WIM TAs and provides training for graduate students.
+The vast majority of the more than 300 first-year writing seminars offered at Cornell every year are taught by faculty and graduate students in approximately 30 departments.
+All of the 40 Writing in the Majors (WIM) courses offered each year are taught by faculty in approximately 20 departments, with significant roles played by graduate TAs.
+The Knight Institute provides TA funding for graduate instructors of first-year writing and for WIM TAs, in addition to the 7100 and 7101 required training courses for graduate students.

 The Institute's greatest impact on the teaching of writing is, therefore, indirect.
-While we teach a small percentage of Cornell's undergraduates, we train dozens of their teachers every year.
+While Knight Institute faculty teach a small percentage of Cornell's undergraduates, we train dozens of their teachers every year.
 Moreover, our training courses play significant roles in the careers of more than 100 graduate students each year, albeit a role that may not be widely acknowledged as a feature of graduate education at Cornell.

 When these courses are recognized as a feature of graduate education, they are typically praised as teacher training.
 Two examples illustrate this.
-A music professor who has taught several Writing in the Majors course says the following about the training course for WIM TAs: "I consider this a key component of grad students' training as they prepare for their academic careers.... grad students also value this training, even when their research topics are distantly- or un-related to the...topic [of the course they TA]."
-A recent self-study conducted by the Department of Anthropology, which included surveys sent to the program's graduate alumni, included the following summary comments: "...recent alumni uniformly praised as necessary, important and excellent the training received through the Knight Program for Freshman Writing Seminars.
-Often it was the only intense and focused training in pedagogy they ever received at Cornell, and was seen as still valuable years after leaving Cornell" (Greenwood, Carrico & White, 2013, p.
+A music professor who has taught several Writing in the Majors courses says the following about the training course for WIM TAs: "I consider this a key component of grad students' training as they prepare for their academic careers. . . . grad students also value this training, even when their research topics are distantly- or unrelated to the . . . topic [of the course they TA]."
+A recent self-study conducted by the Department of Anthropology, which included surveys sent to the program's graduate alumni, included the following summary comments: "recent alumni uniformly praised as necessary, important and excellent the training received through the Knight Program for Freshman Writing Seminars.
+Often it was the only intense and focused training in pedagogy they ever received at Cornell, and was seen as still valuable years after leaving Cornell" (Greenwood, Carrico, & White, 2013, p.
 32).
-The data generated by the anthropology study provides evidence for two unsurprising findings: first, many graduate students receive little, if any, formal training as teachers.
-Second, good teacher training can play a pivotal role in their careers.
-As this article argues, good training can also help prepare graduate students not just to teach writing, but to write.